nystudio107/seomatic/README.md

 * **Twitter Handle** - Your Twitter Handle, without the preceding @
 * **Facebook Handle** - Your Facebook company/fan page handle (the part after `https://www.Facebook.com/`
 * **Facebook Profile ID** - Your Facebook Profile/Page ID.
 Click on the 'About' tab on your Facebook company/fan page, click on 'Page Info', then scroll to the bottom to find your 'Facebook Page ID'
+* **Facebook App ID** - Your Facebook App ID.
+Providing a Facebook Application ID for use with the Social Media Sharing feature is recommended, but optional.
+[Learn More](https://developers.facebook.com/docs/apps/register)
 * **LinkedIn Handle** - Your LinkedIn page handle (the part after `https://www.linkedin.com/in/` or `https://www.linkedin.com/company/`)
 * **Google+ Handle** - Your Google+ page handle, without the preceding +.
 If you have a numeric Google+ account still, just enter that.
 * **YouTube User Handle** - Your YouTube handle (the part after `https://www.youtube.com/user/`)